overlookmotel/react-lazy-data/README.md

 </html>
 ```

+You can also get the raw data object by calling `extractor.getData()`.

 #### 3. Load data into cache on client side

 The data sent from the server must be injected into the app on client side before it is hydrated.